Intsights/sergeant/docs/worker/config/encoder.md

 - `zlib`

-The `serializer` parameter defines the type of the serializer.
-Each task prior to being pushed to the queue should be serialized so the broker could save it as a byte array.
-Choosing the right serialization algorithm is important due to some limitations of each serialization algorithm.
+The `serializer` type is defined by the `serializer` parameter.
+Whenever a task is pushed to the queue, it should be serialized so the broker can save it as a byte array.
+Because each serialization algorithm has some limitations, it is critical to choose the right serialization algorithm.

-The following serializers are available:
+These serializers are available:

 - `pickle` [default]:
-    - pros: fast, native, many supported data types.
+    - Pros: fast, native, supports many data types.
-    - cons: insecure (allows to run arbitrary code), non-portable, might mislead to think that the parameters were serialized correctly but deserializing them would end with a broken object.
+    - Cons: insecure (allows arbitrary code to run), non-portable, might deceive into thinking parameters are serialized correctly but finding a broken object upon deserialization.
 - `msgpack`
-    - pros: fast, portable, secured.
+    - Pros: fast, portable, and secure.
-    - cons: fewer supported data types.
+    - Cons: fewer data types are supported.

-One can make any combination of compressor and serializer that suit your needs.
+Any combination of compressor and serializer can be made to suit your needs.

 ## Examples